Windows Firewall Control review

-Windows Firewall will block the connection if the application is unknown (not listed in the control pael of the software).
-The configuration can be strenuous especially in the beginning right after the first start of the operating system as you may have to deal with several cases where programs don't work correctly because they are blocked by the firewall.
+Windows Firewall will block the connection if the application is unknown (not listed in the control panel of the software).
+The configuration can be difficult, especially in the beginning right after the first start of the operating system as you may have to deal with several cases where programs don't work correctly because they are blocked by the firewall.

 While it should work fine most of the time without user interaction, as it has been designed for that, you may want better control over the process.
-Control in this regard means information about programs trying to access the Internet and options to either allow or deny that request temporarily or permanently.
+Control in this regard means information about programs trying to access the Internet, and options to either allow or deny those request temporarily or permanently.

 The free version of the software adds application connection prompts to all recent versions of Windows.
 It displays a prompt whenever an unknown application tries to connect to the Internet so that you know what is happening and can react on the information.

-The prompt provides you with options to block or allow the process to connect to the network or Internet.
+The prompt provides you with options to block the connection attempt, or allow the process to connect to the network or Internet.
 If you want, you can allow only incoming or outgoing traffic as well, and make that setting temporary or permanent.